 I grabbed a few pieces of silverware from my mom’s old collection and went to start the project.
 I found myself wanting to call my mom for some tips on how to make these.
 And although having the urge to call up my mom and ask her about something is not a rare one, this struck me pretty hard.
 So I sat on my apartment floor crying over a crooked spoon.

 Even though asking how to bend a spoon isn’t too important, knowing that I could have been sitting in the living room making a batch of rings and laughing with my mom that afternoon, had life worked out a little different, shook my heart up a bit.
 But after a bit of crying, I got to it and finished up these rings so now I can share the tutorial with all of you!

 -Sterling Spoon (or other sterling silverware)

--Rubber or Rawhide Mallet (or if you don’t feel like buying one, just a regular hammer with felt or leather and a rubber band does the trick.)
+-Rubber or Rawhide Mallet (if you don’t feel like buying one, just a regular hammer with felt or leather and a rubber band does the trick)

 How to make it: